 - Remove 20-30 percent of the active growth from last year using thinning cuts.
 It’s important to locate where the new growth starts.
 Prune the branches back to about one-quarter inch above an outward-facing bud to prevent new branches from growing into the center of the tree.

-Here’s how to prune an apple tree from the experts.
+Here’s how to prune apple trees according to the experts.

 2. Cultivated into a specific shape